junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Breathing the damp air makes his head feel clearer.
 Dean takes a long breath and exhales slowly.

-And then, in the middle of the fresh air, he smells cigarette.
+And then, in the middle of the fresh air, he smells cigarette smoke.
 On second sniff, he realizes it must be something more than nicotine, something nastier.
-Wind comes opposite the direction he comes from, blowing a mixed burning smell of leaves and chemicals right on to his face.
-The smell is disgusting and repulsing.
+Wind comes opposite the direction he comes from, blowing a mixed burning smell of leaves and chemicals right onto his face.
+The smell is disgusting and repulsive.

 Dean holds his breath and turns to head back.
 He's reasonably sure it might even be poisonous.

 The plant starts shaking violently.
 The lower leaves wrap around his fingers, tapping and slapping him.

 "Ouch, stop!
 Stop it, Cas!"
 Dean tries to use one hand to bat them away, freeing himself from the haunted plant's attack, but Cas is insistent.
-For a moment, Dean is worried if the plant might shake so violently that it would pull itself out of the soil and run away with two feet.
+For a moment, Dean is worried that the plant might shake so violently that it would pull itself out of the soil and run away with two feet.
 "What is it, Cas?
 Come on, I can't understand when you don't speak."

 The top leaves change into a patterned shaking, left to right, then right to left.
-Looking quite clear a shaking-head motion, conveying a "No." Dean rolls his eyes.
+Looking quite clear as a shaking-head motion, conveying a "No." Dean rolls his eyes.
 "Oh, great, now I'm doing sign language with a plant.
 That's a no, okay, I get it.
 What else?"

 The top leaves still, and the lower leaves that get to touch Dean's fingers start wiping him in one direction.
 From the direction they're coming from to where the wind is coming, wipe once, lift, go back to where they start, then wipe again.
 A one-directional urge.